RonnySAlvarado/Back-end/README.md

 To run locally: use `npm start` or `yarn start`
 Server will run on port 5000

-NOT YET WORKING - The deployed API can be found here: [Gigapet API](https://gigapets-pt-bw.herokuapp.com/)
+The deployed API can be found here: [Gigapet API](https://gigapets-pt-bw.herokuapp.com/)

 ### Endpoints